310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% img /img/es/eventstory/cometshow/p2ch6.jpg %}

 {% bubble Midori serious %}
-Yeah, yeah...
-What?
+Yeah, yeah… What?
 Ahhh~ Okay, I’m sorry about that, but—

 {% endbubble %}
 {% bubble Chiaki serious %}
-(Mmrm~...
-I have nothing to do while Takamine talks on the phone.
+(Mmrm~… I have nothing to do while Takamine talks on the phone.
 Maybe I should check my work contacts on HoldHands while I have the time.)

 (In the end, the showrunners I’m working with ended up arguing over and over copyright issues and how to negotiate with the actors, which has put everything in a deadlock.)

-(So the recording hasn’t made much progress, which gives me a lot of time to spare...)
+(So the recording hasn’t made much progress, which gives me a lot of time to spare…)

 (But not knowing where this is heading is making me uneasy.)